 Upgrade your admin workstation and your clusters.

-Read Cloud SDK's documentation for configuring
+Read Google Cloud CLI's documentation for configuring

 gsutilto run behind your proxy/firewall.

 View, connect to, and check the versions of your clusters.